makiz-code/MERNu/README.md

    Clone this repository or download the `.zip` archive and extract it.

 2. **Configure environment variables:**
    If needed, modify the backend environment variables in `docker-compose.yml`.
-By default, it uses:
-   MONGO_URI: mongodb://root:example@mongo:27017

 ## Running the project